ericjiangxiao/2026-base/readme.md

 # RGB BOTS template

-This project provides a template for VEX V5 competition robotics, featuring a modular architecture and a library for advanced control.
+This project provides a lightweight c++ template for VEX V5 robotics competition, featuring a modular architecture and a library for autonomous driving control.

 ## Installation
 *   **Prerequisites:**